VarsosEmblem/csd-blog/website/content/2024/compiler-analysis-malloc.md

 twice that of the previously reserved pool (for the same cset).

-In the below example, we consider a dictionary implemented by a linked list, where the nodes’ values are pointers to separately allocated objects.
-If a `dict.find` function is implemented by just stepping through the linked list until a matching key is found, then it is likely that the nodes themselves would form a cset, and the values themselves would form a different cset.
+In the below example, we consider a dictionary implemented by a linked list, where the nodes’ values are pointers to separately allocated objects:

 ```c
 struct list_node {